bhogend1/sic1/README.md

 ### Exercise 2
 ```
 webuse nlswork, clear
-gen random = runiform()
+quietly gen random = runiform()
-replace ind_code = . if random>.85
+quietly replace ind_code = . if random>.85
-replace c_city =. if random<.15
+quietly replace c_city =. if random<.15
-keep idcode year collgrad ind_code c_city union
+quietly keep idcode year collgrad ind_code c_city union
 ```
-* Write a program that allows you to specify a group variable (e.g. individual) and a variable with missing values which will be filled using previous values from the same group.
+* Write a program that allows you to specify a group identifier (e.g. individual) and a variable with missing values which will be filled using previous values from the same group.
 * Allow the program to select samples according to *\[if\]* conditions.
 Run the program on college graduates only.

 ### Exercise 3
 ```
 webuse nlswork, clear
-decode race, gen(race2)
+quietly decode race, gen(race2)
-tostring ind_code, gen(industry)
+quietly tostring ind_code, gen(industry)
 ```
 * Write a program that performs any type of cross-sectional regression (e.g. regress, logit, poisson, ...) on any variables specified by the user, on any sample selection, with any type of standard error adjustment (e.g. robust, cluster, ...).
 * Allow the program to include any type of random-effects regression (e.g. xtreg, xtlogit, xtcloglog, ...).